Real Property & Adverse Possession Law | Terra Caribbean

 Recently Government debated a resolution to compulsorily acquire two parcels of land at Harrismith, St. Philip for housing and tourism development.
 Minister George Payne, referring specifically to the squatters in Rock Hall, St. Philip, indicated that there are plans to relocate the persons illegally living on that land in St. Philip.
 The areas identified for relocation included Dodds Plantation, St. Philip and Chance Hall, St. Lucy.
 Plans are also for government to provide a grant of $25,000 to assist persons with rebuilding their homes.
 The Housing and Lands Minister further explained that initially these persons will be required to pay rent for the land, and that while focus is being placed on Rock Hall at this time, the other areas where squatters are known to live will be dealt with as well.
 Those locations include The Belle, Licorish Village and My Lord’s Hill, St. Michael and Six Men’s, St. Peter.

-So, if you own land and don’t wish to risk losing title of all or part to someone else, ensure you regularly inspect it, and if possible, implement measures to reduce trespassing and squatting.
+So, if you own land and don’t wish to risk losing title of all or part to someone else who makes an adverse possession claim, ensure you regularly inspect it, and if possible, implement measures to reduce trespassing and squatting.